Ian Hendry

-Ian Mackendrick Hendry (13 January 1931 – 24 December 1984) was a British actor.
-He worked on several British TV series of the 1960s and 1970s, including the lead in the first series of The Avengers and The Lotus Eaters, and played roles in the films The Hill (1965), Repulsion (1965), Get Carter (1971), and Theatre of Blood (1973).
+Ian Mackendrick Hendry (13 January 1931 – 24 December 1984) was an English actor.
+He worked on several British TV series of the 1960s and 1970s, including the lead in the first series of The Avengers and The Lotus Eaters.
+He was nominated for two BAFTA Awards for his film work: Most Promising Newcomer to Leading Film Roles for Live Now, Pay Later (1962) and Best Actor in a Supporting Role for Get Carter (1971).

+His other notable film appearances included The Hill (1965), Repulsion (also 1965), Doppelgänger (1969), Tales from The Crypt (1972), Theatre of Blood (1973), and The Passenger (1975).
+The latter part of his career was tempered by personal and financial issues, which led him to declare bankruptcy in 1978.

 Early years

 Hendry was born in Ipswich, Suffolk, on 13 January 1931.
 His mother, Enid (née Rushton), was born in Durham in 1906.
-His father, James Hendry, was born in 1901 in Glasgow where he graduated with a degree in chemistry from the University of Glasgow before moving to Ipswich in 1924 to take up a graduate position with R & W Paul Ltd. His grandfather, George Rushton, was an artist and Head of the Ipswich Art School (1906 – 1929).
+His father, James Hendry, was born in 1901 in Glasgow where he graduated with a degree in chemistry from the University of Glasgow before moving to Ipswich in 1924 to take up a graduate position with R & W Paul Ltd. His grandfather, George Rushton, was an artist and Head of the Ipswich Art School (1906–1929).

 Hendry's younger brother, Donald, was born on 15 August 1933.
 They were both educated at the Ipswich School and Culford School, Suffolk.
 At Culford School, Hendry took an interest in sport, particularly boxing, cricket, running and rugby.
 He was also involved in amateur dramatics at Culford, helping to produce and perform in several school plays.

 Career

 1947–1953: career choices and national service

 On leaving school in 1947, aged 16, Hendry studied at the College of Estate Management in London.
 In 1948, he spent a year working for Bidwells at their Cambridge office.
-In 1949, he began his National Service as part of the programme of conscription in the United Kingdom introduced after World War.
+In 1949, he began his National Service as part of the programme of conscription in the United Kingdom introduced after World War II.
 He spent two years with the 32nd Medium Regiment, Royal Artillery, during which time he paced for Christopher Chataway in athletics and ran a motorcycle stunt team.
 On completing his national service he returned to work in estate management at Bidwells London office in Edgware.
 During this period, Hendry re-established his interest in acting, becoming involved in amateur theatre through a local amateur dramatics group in Edgware.